techjunkybrian/Cockpit/README.md

 - Cockpit uses the same system tooling you would use from the command line.
 You can switch back and forth between Cockpit and whatever else you like.
 Cockpit even has a built-in terminal, which is useful when you connect from a non-Linux device.

 # BEWARE!
 I, TechJunkyBrian, am not responsible for broken or no longer working systems when you are using these scripts.
-The only thing I did was grab the installation instructions of Cockpit (see here: https://cockpit-project.org/running).
+The only thing I did was grab the installation instructions of Cockpit (see here: https://cockpit-project.org/running) and put them in easily executable scripts, nothing reworked recoded or anything.
 If you screw something up with such simple script, thats on you!